 The University has a process in place for when it is alleged that students may have breached the University regulations and codes of conduct.

-If you are facing disciplinary action, or wish to make an allegation about someone else, I can help you through the process.
+If you are facing disciplinary action, or wish to make an allegation about someone else, we can help you through the process.

 If you are facing allegations that might lead to disciplinary action we strongly recommend that you contact us to give you support.